 If you or a loved one was injured in a car accident with a delivery van or delivery truck, talk to an attorney today.
 You may be able to file a lawsuit against the truck driver and their delivery company, which may entitle you to compensation for your medical expenses, lost wages, and pain and suffering.
-For a free consultation on your case, contact Miami commercial delivery truck accident attorney Prosper Shaked today at The Law Offices of Prosper Shaked.
+For a free consultation on your case, contact Miami commercial delivery truck accident attorney Prosper Shaked today at Prosper Shaked Accident Injury Attorneys PA.
 Our number is (305) 694-2676.

 Suing for a Miami Delivery Truck Crash